epctex/shopwss-scraper/README.md

 -   Search - You can use the search input and fetch all products for a given keyword

--   Product detail - Fetch all product details including title, descriptio, images, variants, options and many more
+-   Product detail - Fetch all product details including title, description, images, variants, options, and many more

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/shopwss-scraper/issues).